 The Italian Budget Law for 2019 introduced a flat tax regime

-Set at 7%, the Italian flat tax scheme aims to attract foreign and Italian nationals living abroad.
+Set at 7%, the flat tax scheme in Italy aims to attract foreign and Italian nationals living abroad.

 Individuals with an income from a foreign pension, or other source from abroad, can benefit from the scheme.
 In order to take advantage of the flat tax rate, individuals must transfer their tax residence to certain municipalities.
 The municipalities have fewer than 20, 000 inhabitants.
 They are located in the Italian regions of Abruzzo, Basilicata, Calabria, Campania, Molise, Puglia, Sardinia and Sicily.

 In addition, certain municipalities with fewer than 3,000 inhabitants are part of the scheme.
 These municipalities are in Italian regions impacted by the earthquakes in 2016.

 Individuals who opt for the flat tax regime will be exempt from tax on the value of both financial assets (Imposta sul valore delle attività finanziarie detenute all’estero (Ivafe)) and real estate property (Imposta sul valore degli immobili situati all’estero (Ivie)) which they own abroad.

 They will also be exempt from completing annual, “Quadro RW” filings.
 The Italian tax authority uses Quadro RW filings to monitor individuals resident in Italy with foreign investments and financial assets abroad.

 Who can benefit from flat tax rate scheme?

 Individuals from countries that have tax cooperation arrangements with Italy.
 Namely, Tax Information Exchange Agreements (TIES), Double Taxation Agreements (DTA) and Foreign Account Tax Compliance Agreements (FATCA).

 Individuals who have not been an Italian tax resident for 5 years prior to the period for which their option is valid.